samcrane8/FlyRight/webapp/README.md

 ATTENTION: Make sure you have your env.js file setup or else the website will not run.

+Make sure you are in the FlyRight/webapp/icarus-web-app directory and then run the following command:

 ``` bash
 # serve with hot reload at localhost:8080
 yarn start